Catholic NJ High School Pair In Profane, Racist BLM Tweet Draw Wrath, Shake Community

 “Imagine how uncomfortable the people of color at IHA must feel walking the halls with this.
 Disgusting,” another tweeted.

 The Twitter account of the girl who posted the video apparently had been deleted.
-Others have tweeted recordings from their phones.
+Others have tweeted recordings of it from their phones.

 WARNING: The tweet, from @actuallydisgust, includes profanity and racist comments: https://twitter.com/i/status/1361757453688459264